Chopper1337/Counter-Strike-Restored-Updater-for-Linux/README.md

 It also supports the creation of new directories which should allow the CSR team to push updates which may require new directories instead of just new files.

+The script assumes you have already correctly installed CSR.
+If you haven't, go through their support on Discord for the latest instructions.
+The Discord should be linked on the [CSR website](https://csrestored.com/app).

 ## Usage

 Clone the repo: